krysp-io/mapper/README.md

 # Pre-requisites
 -------

-The Node-RED-Dashboard requires Node-RED to be installed.
+The Node-RED Mapper requires Node-RED to be installed.

 # Install
 -------